In search of food, a fly can travel six million times its body length.

 In 2005, an ultramarathon runner ran continuously 560 kilometers (350 miles) in 80 hours, without sleeping or stopping.
 This distance was roughly 324,000 times the runner’s body length.
 Yet this extreme feat pales in comparison to the relative distances that fruit flies can travel in a single flight, according to new research from Caltech.

-The research was conducted in the laboratory of Michael Dickinson, Esther M. and Abe M. Zarem Professor of Bioengineering and Aeronautics and executive officer for biology and biological engineering.
-A paper describing the study appears in the journal Proceedings of the National Academy of Sciences on April 20.
+The research was conducted in the laboratory of Michael Dickinson, Esther M., and Abe M. Zarem Professor of Bioengineering and Aeronautics and executive officer for biology and biological engineering.
+A paper describing the study was published in the journal Proceedings of the National Academy of Sciences on April 20.

 Did flies behave differently when out in the wild, in search of food?
 In the 1970s and ’80s, a group of population geneticists attempted to address this paradox by coating hundreds of thousands of flies in fluorescent powder and releasing them one evening in Death Valley.
 Remarkably, the group detected a few fluorescent flies in buckets of rotting bananas up to 15 kilometers away the next day.